wiseman-timelord/Studio-Chat/README.md

 A roleplaying AI software that integrates a Gradio interface for the main chat interaction and a PowerShell engine window for handling text menus and model processing.
 The Gradio interface features a 2x2 grid layout with a row for user input, while the engine window switches between "engine mode" for processing models and "menus mode" for displaying text menus.
 The engine window also displays a waiting message enabling the user to return to the menu, when no processing of responses/recent interactions/scenario/history cycle is going on.
 The program uses a TCP server to facilitate communication between the Gradio interface and the engine window, ensuring seamless interaction and log message handling.
 ```

+### DESCRIPTION:
+Studio-Chat is a roleplaying AI software that leverages LM Studio for generating responses in a roleplaying scenario.
+The software is designed to be user-friendly, with a Gradio web interface for user interaction and a Python text window for engine operations.
+The system includes functions for configuring the window, managing configurations, generating and filtering responses, and handling TCP communication.
+The presence of duplicate function definitions across scripts suggests a need for refactoring to avoid redundancy and improve maintainability.
+The software aims to provide an immersive roleplaying experience while remaining manageable in terms of size and complexity for AI programming improvements.

 ## FEATURES:
 - 2 Window, Engine and Chat, snapping to corners of the screen on launch.